timothydehm/CommonGround/README.md

 3. Add a title and voting instructions
 4. Share the generated link for voting
 5. Users click parcels to vote with real-time updates
+6. Use the toggle button to view only your own votes
-6. Export voting results as GeoJSON with vote counts included
+7. Export voting results as GeoJSON with vote counts included

+## Voting Features

+### **All Votes View (Default)**
+- Shows vote counts from all users
+- Color intensity represents total votes per parcel
+- Best for seeing overall community preferences

+### **My Votes Only View**
+- Click "Show My Votes Only" toggle button
+- Shows only your personal voting history
+- Useful for reviewing your own choices
+- Toggle back to "Show All Votes" anytime

 ## Export Format